qlik-oss/core-website/docs/services/mira.md

 that are running on the `localhost` Docker Engine, without any orchestration platform such as Docker Swarm or Kubernetes.

 You can enable _Local_ mode by setting the `MIRA_MODE` environment variable to `local` before you start the Mira Docker container.
+You also need to set mira to run as the `root` user in your `docker-compose.yml` file

 ### Example of Local mode